exakat/exakat/docs/Rules.rst

    class Talker {
        use A, B {
-           B::C 'insteadof A;
+           B::C insteadof A;
-           B::D 'insteadof A;
+           B::D insteadof A;
        }
    }